 The king of Commagene Antiochus I placed his own statue among these symbolic figures and emphasized his special relationship with all these divine characters.
 After declaring himself as a god-king, it is obvious that he wanted to be worshipped as a divine being after his death.

-Mount Nemrut entrance fee is 10 Euros as of 2024.
-Museum Pass Turkey is valid in Mount Nemrut, which is an archaeological site affiliated to the Turkish Ministry of Culture and Tourism.
-The information about the ticket price was last updated on March 20, 2024.
+Mount Nemrut entrance fee is 10 Euros as of 2025.
+Museum Pass Turkey is valid at the entrance to Mount Nemrut, which is an archaeological site under the Turkish Ministry of Culture and Tourism.
+The information on the ticket price was last updated on August 8, 2025.

-Mount Nemrut opening hours are between 04:00 in the morning and 17:00 in the evening.
-Please also note that ticket sales at the box office end at 16:30.
-The site can be visited every day of the week.
-Information on visiting hours was last updated on March 20, 2024.
+Mount Nemrut is open daily from 04:00 in the morning to 20:30 in the evening.
+Please note that ticket sales at the box office end at 20:00.
+The information on visiting hours was last updated on August 8, 2025.

 There may be changes in the visiting hours of Mount Nemrut in Adiyaman due to various activities or restorations.
 Therefore, you are advised to visit the official website of the museum to see the latest status before you go.